alanng10/Alga/Docue/a.md

 The Class Lang arch most under layer is System.
 The Class Lang arch most under layer is not binary system.

+The Class Lang arch most under layer is binary system inf it support extern state in make binary.

 Alginia Class Lang release is prusate.

 Alginia has corp.